hazard-ready/disaster-preparedness/README.md

 #### If you can't edit the shapefile, or are more comfortable editing code

 Take a look at `world/models.py`, `world/load.py` and `world/admin.py` after running the automated pipeline on some sample data, and write appropriate equivalents for all of the generated code (marked by prominent comments) that fit your data and text model.
+You may also need to edit `world/templates/found_content.html` which is the page template to be displayed when there is at least one snugget available for a location.
 Then run just the `manage.py` parts of the [Load Some Data](#load-some-data), and use the Django admin panel to enter snuggets by hand.

 If you have some data that fits that automated import model and some that does not, you can combine the two.
 Just watch for three things: